 Enameled cast iron both spreads and retains heat very well, which allows meals to remain hot.
 If you decide to serve any meals in an enameled cast iron oven, the chances are high that the meal will remain warm throughout.
 Thermal mass is what sets apart enameled cast iron from other cookware construction materials.
 Since cast iron gives an even surround heat is also why most people prefer baking in enamel cast iron using; casserole pots and French ovens at low temperatures for slow cooking.

 Enamel cast iron cookware is naturally more non-stick.
 The smooth enamel finish acts like a non-stick layer that is perfect for making a wide variety of meals.
 As long as you set the right temperature when cooking (low to medium heat), a light layer of fat will automatically cover the surface, therefore delivering the perfect browning effect.

-One of the best benefits of enamel cookware is that it offers consumers variety in terms of sizes and colours.
+One of the best benefits of enamel cookware is that it offers consumers a variety in terms of size and color.
 If you find a manufacturer that you like, it is easy to collect a wide array of enamel cookware in different sizes and colours.
 This can help to add a little flair to your kitchen.
 Different varieties also allow you to mix and match your existing cookware, kitchen décor or table settings easily.

 The main benefit of enameled cast iron is the fact it doesn’t rust.
 Unlike bare or traditional cast iron cookware, enameled cast iron cookware is not prone to rust.
 Bare cast iron can rust easily if it is not seasoned correctly.
 It can also rust when it is kept under water for extensive periods.
 This can happen if the pan is put away and stacked with not fully dry.
 Enameled cast iron has a protective layer of coating that protects it from rusting.
 Which allows you to soak it, boil water in it, as well as clean it inside a dishwasher.